IntelRealSense/realsense_sdk_zr300/README.md

 ## Learn More

-For a Quick Start guide to developing an application over the SDK, refer to the [**Intel® RealSense™ SDK for Linux Getting Started**](https://software.intel.com/sites/products/realsense/sdk/getting_started.html).

-For detailed instructions on developing over the SDK, refer to the [**Intel® RealSense™ SDK for Linux Developer's Guide**](https://software.intel.com/sites/products/realsense/sdk/developer_guide.html).
+For detailed instructions on developing using this library, please refer to [**Intel® RealSense™ SDK for Linux Documentation**](https://software.intel.com/sites/products/realsense/sdk)

-For a detailed description of the SDK API methods, refer to the [**Intel® RealSense™ SDK for Linux Developer's Reference**](https://software.intel.com/sites/products/realsense/sdk/).

 ## License